MewsSystems/gitbook-connector-api/operations/reservations.md

 | `Identifier` | string | optional | Identifier of the reservation within the transaction. |
 | `Reservation` | [Reservation](reservations.md#reservation) | required | The added reservation. |

-## Update reservation
+## Update reservations

-Updates information about the specified reservation.
+Updates information about the specified reservations.
 Note that if any of the fields are sent as `null`, it won't clear the field in Mews.
 If the `Value` within the object is sent as `null`, the field will be cleared in Mews.

 ### Request